-Basil hydrosol is the by-product of steam distillation of basil essential oil.
+Basil Hydrosol Water is the by-product of steam distillation of basil essential oil.
 There are two types of basil namely: sweet basil (Ocimum basilicum) and holy basil (Ocimum sanctum) also called tulsi.
 Basil hydrosol can be obtained from these two essential oil extractions.

 Basil is naturally anti-bacterial and anti-fungal.
-These two qualities make this hydrosol water excellent to add to lotions or 'spray recipes' designed to fight fungi.
+These two qualities make Basil Hydrosol Water excellent to add to lotions or 'spray recipes' designed to fight fungi.
 Basil also helps the active ingredients of other herbs to more readily penetrate the skin.